About Chronic Illness

 In her CD, The Rollercoaster of Chronic Illness: How to Add Joy to the Ride, Dr. Steiner shares some of her techniques for helping people with chronic illnesses live more fully.
 In the CD, she draws on her professional work as a therapist, as well as her own experiences living with Arthur, of Arthur-itis.
 Please go to the Order Products page to order the CD.

 She and others have found that it helps to have a nickname for one's uninvited companions.
-Please go to the Why Nickname Your Illness page to nickname your illness.
+Please visit the Why Nickname Your Illness page.